Create a real-time materialized view in PostgreSQL

 An Estuary Flow account.
 If you don't have one, visit the Flow web app to register for free.

-A Postgres database for testing set up to allow connections from Flow.
+A Postgres database set up to allow connections from Flow.
 Amazon RDS, Amazon Aurora, Google Cloud SQL, Azure Database for PostgreSQL, and self-hosted databases are supported.

 Introduction